Last updated: 13 Jan 2021

 The Government has introduced a national lockdown to control the spread of the virus.

 The new restrictions permit you to exercise outdoors locally and state:

 ‘It is against the law to meet socially with family or friends unless they are part of your household or support bubble.
 You can only leave your home to exercise, and not for the purpose of recreation or leisure (e.g. a picnic or a social meeting).
 This should be limited to once per day, and you should not travel outside your local area.’

 Outdoor exercise should be done locally wherever possible, but you can travel a short distance within your local area to do so if necessary (for example, to access an open space).

-We welcome visitors to Dartmoor.
+We know how important connecting with the outdoors is for our physical and mental health and wellbeing.
 Our priority is to help people remain safe – those who come to exercise and the people who live and work in the National Park.

 Car parks, toilets and visitor centres